zendframework/zend-expressive/docs/book/v3/features/router/piping.md

 This is done purposefully, to provide excellent baseline performance, and to prevent feature creep in the library.

+> #### Path segregation
+>
+> Internally, when `Application::pipe()` detects two arguments, it calls
+> `Zend\Stratigility\path()` using the two arguments in order to create a
+> `Zend\Stratigility\Middleware\PathMiddlewareDecorator` instance; this latter is
+> what performs the actual path checking.

-Expressive uses and exposes piping to users, with one addition: **middleware may be specified by service name, and zend-expressive will lazy-load the service only when the middleware is invoked**.
+Expressive uses and exposes piping to users, with one addition: **middleware may be specified by service name or an array of service names, and zend-expressive will lazy-load the service only when the middleware is invoked**.

 In order to accomplish the lazy-loading, zend-expressive wraps the calls to fetch and dispatch the middleware inside a